GiorgosNikitopoulos/Mine_Vulnerable_Code/README.md

 This script populates the subdirectory tree required for the dataset The file_exts list contains the list of all ALLOWED file extensions.
 File extensions are filtered by this list

+## mine_commits.py
+This script mines commits from github.
+It receives a list (for the name reffer to list below) of repositories and searches commits with keywords.
+It then scores them based on the commit message.
+Make sure to redirect the output to a file via the > operator.
+- In case the import of the CommitMiner class is: mine_commits_class_web_app The list of repositories is web_app.list from the assets/ directory.
+  Also the script mines only web vulnerabilities (XSS, CSRF, SQLi)
+- In case the import of the CommitMiner class is: mine_commits_class The list of repositories is highest_cve_rated_oss.list from the assets/ directory.
+This list is derived from the VulinOSS project.
+  In this case the script mines a multitude of vulnerability types.